jvdspeare/megaLib/README.md

 manage their connectivity in close to real time.
 The Megaport API allows customers to interact with their account in the same way as they might using the [Web Portal](https://portal.megaport.com/login).

-Use the power of megaLib to order your very own virtual router in the cloud with connectivity AWS in just a few lines:
+Use the power of megaLib to order your very own virtual router in the cloud with connectivity to AWS in just a few
+lines:
 ![image](https://i.imgur.com/WlZOkup.png)

 ## Who Uses megaLib